angeldevz/popvillion/README.md

 # Popvillion
-After 16 years in the corporate world, I’m starting my first freelance pet project — an e-commerce platform to showcase and sell my husband’s Funko Pop collection.
+After 16 years in the corporate world, I’m starting my first side quest — an e-commerce platform to showcase and sell my husband’s Funko Pop collection.
 Excited to build, learn, and share this journey!

 ## Tech Stack (WIP):
 - NextJS